Deir ez-Zor Governorate: History

-On 6 September 2007 Israel attacked and destroyed a facility in the governorate that Israel claimed was a nuclear site in Operation Outside the Box.
+On 6 September 2007, Israel attacked and destroyed a facility in the governorate that Israel claimed was a nuclear site in Operation Outside the Box.
 The complex was suspected of holding nuclear materials from North Korea.
 In 2011, the IAEA confirmed it had been a nuclear weapons site.

-Syrian Civil War
+Syrian civil war

 In the course of Syrian civil war, as the Syrian Arab Army concentrated its forces on wresting back control of Aleppo, rebels slowly gained ground in the eastern tribal heartland, aiming to control the country's 200,000 barrel-a-day oil output.
 In August 2012, units of the Free Syrian Army (FSA) targeted the remaining isolated outposts of the Syrian Army forces in north-east Syria, where the FSA controls all the main roads.
 There were said to be only three Army outposts left in Deir ez-Zor province countryside and they were under attack.
 On 30 November 2012, Syrian troops withdrew from Omar oil field, one of the last regime positions east of Deir ez-Zor city near the Iraqi border.
 This meant that the rebels controlled the country's major fields.
 This happened after Syrian troops lost the Conoco gas reserve on 27 November.
 The insurgents took control of an oil field for the first time on 4 November when they overran Al-Ward, the most important in the province.
 After also losing control of Al-Jofra field also in November, the army controlled not more than five fields, all located to the west of Deir ez-Zor city.
 Residents in Deir ez-Zor used crude oil for heating and agriculture for lack of fuel.
 On 1 January 2013, it was reported that two thirds of Deir ez-Zor Governorate was under rebel control.